-If validating with unitary effect is attractive to you (and it may well be, on cost grounds alone) you should consider whether you wish to defer grant of your pending European Applications, so that they grant after the new regime has come into effect.
-If a response to the notice of allowance has not yet been filed there are procedural tricks available to defer grant.
-You should also decide whether you wish to opt out your pending applications.
+If validating with unitary effect is attractive to you (and it may well be, on cost grounds alone) you should consider whether or not you wish to validate "classically" or obtain a Unitary Patent.
+The time to consider such matters would conveniently be when a notice of allowance has been issued.